CommunitySolidServer/tutorials/getting-started.md

-This is a tutorial uses the [Community Solid Server (CSS)](https://github.com/solid/community-server) to both provide an introduction to Solid server behaviour, and an introduction to the CSS itself.
+This tutorial uses the [Community Solid Server (CSS)](https://github.com/solid/community-server) to both provide an introduction to Solid server behaviour, and an introduction to the CSS itself.

+This tutorial was last tested with v4.0.1 of the CSS and v1.12.1 of the `solid-authn-client`.

 ## Index
 - [Index](#index)